 Originally he trained as a model-maker in the film and television industry (working on The Muppet Treasure Island, Band of Brothers, Tomb Raider, Victoria and Albert).
 Jim then went on to teach at a special needs school in London before completing a Master’s degree (2006) in Industrial Design at Central Saint Martins College of Art & Design (part of London’s University of the Arts).
 The university holds several pieces of his work in the CSM Museum & Study Collection.

-Jim has spoken at the Design Council, Footprint Scenery, Greenwich University, The Royal Central School of Speech and Drama, the Koppel Project for the Amazing Dyslexics and Designjunction.
+Jim has spoken at the Design Council, Footprint Scenery, The Royal Central School of Speech and Drama, the Koppel Project for the Amazing Dyslexics, the think tank Public Policy Exchange, Material Matters and Designjunction.
 He has been interviewed by Brent Bambury for CBC radio's Day 6 program and Richard Macer for BBC FOUR's documentary 'Farther and Sun: A Dyslexic Road Trip'.

 'He says brands could unlock neurodivergent designers’ creativity by setting abstract rather than prescriptive creative briefs: “Instead of asking me to design a new hood, ask me to design a jacket so people can feel privacy in public.”'